Dihybrid cross: Mendelian History

-Gregor Mendel was an Austrian monk who bred peas plants in his monastery garden and compared the offspring to figure out inheritance of traits form 1856-1863.
+Gregor Mendel was an Austrian-Czech monk who bred peas plants in his monastery garden and compared the offspring to figure out inheritance of traits from 1856-1863.
 He first started looking at individual traits, but began to look at two distinct traits in the same plant.
 In his first experiment, he looked at the two distinct traits of pea color (yellow or green) and pea shape (round or wrinkled).
 He applied the same rules of a monohybrid cross to create the dihybrid cross.
 From these experiments, he determined the phenotypic ratio (9:3:3:1) seen in dihybrid cross for a heterozygous cross.

 Through these experiments, he was able to determine the basic law of independent assortment and law of dominance.
 The law of independent assortment states that traits controlled by different genes are going to be inherited independently of each other.
 Mendel was able to determine this law out because in his crosses he was able to get all four possible phenotypes.
 The law of dominance states that if one dominant allele is inherited then the dominant phenotype will be expressed.